fbpx

 Astrocytoma (Adult-type)

 Astrocytomas are tumors that arise from astrocytes—star-shaped cells that make up the “glue-like” or supportive tissue of the brain.
-They are slow growing and tend to invade surrounding tissue and thus are known as “diffuse.”
+Many astrocytomas are slow growing and tend to invade surrounding tissues.
+These tumors are called “diffuse” because it is difficult to tell where the tumor begins and ends.
+Other kinds of astrocytomas (e.g., pilocytic astrocytoma) are more circumscribed, meaning that there is a sharper border between the tumor and surrounding brain.

 Location